napframework/nap/readme.md

 NAP's design is intended to be as open as possible: there is little fixed functionality, but there are a lot of useful blocks that can be tied together by a user to create the experience you desire.
 As a user, you can build new blocks yourself and throw them in the mix to fulfill your creative vision.
 To push creativity, NAP is built to provide extremely fast iteration times.

-Central to NAP are a couple of key philosophies:
+Central to NAP are some key philosophies:

 - NAP is completely data driven
 - NAP is heavily influenced by modern game engine design, with one exception: